Managing Asthma in Japan: A Tourist's Guide to Triggers & Getting Help

 This is the most important piece of information for any traveler with asthma: Quick-relief (rescue) inhalers, such as Albuterol (also called Salbutamol), are NOT sold over the counter in Japan.

 You cannot simply walk into a drugstore and buy one.
 You MUST have a prescription from a doctor.
-If you lose your inhaler, run out, or find your symptoms are worse than usual and you need medical help, this can become a very serious situation very quickly.
+If you lose your inhaler, run out, or find your symptoms are worse than usual, this can become a very serious situation very quickly.

 Your Asthma Action Plan in Japan